kristoffer-marshall/AniTerm/README.md

 ## Displays colorful animations in your terminal

-Throw "aniterm" into ~/bin and the ".aniterm/" directory into your home directory. chmod +x ~/bin/aniterm, then execute!
+Wouldn't it be cool to display an animated gif in your terminal each time you log into a server?
+Well now you can!
+Throw the executable "aniterm" into ~/bin and the ".aniterm/" directory into your home directory. chmod +x ~/bin/aniterm, then execute!

+## Run AniTerm
 **Usage:** `aniterm [loop_times] [timeout seconds] DIRECTORY_OF_FRAMES`

 Default loop_times: 3

 Default timeout: .1

 Example: `aniterm 5 .2 banana`